zheeeng/vite-plugin-virtual-plain-text/README.md

 console.log(LICENSE)
 ```

-For Typescript user you could add the typing reference in your workspace declaration file:
+For TypeScript users, you can create a `.dts` file manually for referencing the virtual assets declaration:

 ```ts
 // declaration.d.ts
 /// <reference types="vite-plugin-virtual-plain-text/virtual-assets" />
 ```

-Or try the auto declaration file generation feature, see the `Advanced` chapter below.
+Or, you can use the auto declaration file generation feature, as described in the `Advanced Usage` section below.

 ## Advanced Usage